This article originally appeared in BtoB magazine.

 But there have been disappointments.
 Google’s subpar fourth-quarter results were blamed, in part, on MySpace advertising shortfalls.
 And recent data has indicated that social network traffic is leveling off.

 B2b marketers have been wary about social network campaigns.
 For one thing, the conversation is unpredictable.
 Reliable metrics still don’t exist and the paucity of success stories has also dampened enthusiasm.
 Then there was the outcry over Facebook’s social shopping experiment, called Beacon, which let members see each other’s purchasing activity, sometimes without their knowledge.
 Marketers wrestle with how to engage an audience that shuns messaging.
+Visit top10bestpro to learn more about online shopping services.

 Social media thus stands at an awkward transition stage: businesses overwhelmingly understand its importance but are unsure of how to take advantage of it.
 While 78% of respondents to a Coremetrics survey said social media marketing is a way to gain competitive edge, they’re spending less than 8% of their online marketing budgets there.